Men's Needs, Women's Needs, Whatever

-Men's Needs, Women's Needs, Whatever is the third studio album by English indie rock band The Cribs.
+Men's Needs, Women's Needs, Whatever is the third studio album by English indie rock band the Cribs.
 It was released on 21 May 2007 through Wichita Recordings in the UK and Warner Bros.
-Records in the U.S. Critically acclaimed, the album propelled the band into a greater audience, reaching number thirteen on the UK Album Charts, number nine on the annual 'Albums of the Year' by influential UK music magazine NME and various other end-of-year lists.
+Records in the U.S. Critically acclaimed, the album propelled the band into a greater audience, reaching number thirteen on the UK Albums Chart, number nine on the annual 'Albums of the Year' by influential UK music magazine NME and various other end-of-year lists.
 The album's lead single, "Men's Needs", also reached number three in the same NME chart.

 Background and recording

 At the conclusion of The New Fellas campaign, the Cribs signed a major label deal with Warner Bros.
 Records in North America, retaining Wichita Recordings in the UK and Ireland.
 Recording for the album began in autumn 2006 with Franz Ferdinand lead vocalist Alex Kapranos as producer at the Warehouse Studio, Vancouver, British Columbia.
 With the majority of the album recorded, the band undertook a run of small club dates to preview the new songs, captured on the accompanying Leave too Neat documentary.
-Further sessions took place at Avatar, New York City in spring 2007, producing "Be Safe", a collaboration with Lee Ranaldo of Sonic Youth, and "Shoot the Poets", which closes the record.
+Further sessions took place at Avatar Studios, New York City in spring 2007, producing "Be Safe", a collaboration with Lee Ranaldo of Sonic Youth, and "Shoot the Poets", which closes the record.
 David Corcos engineered the sessions, whereas Andy Wallace mixed the record, with all the songs receiving mastering treatment at Alchemy, London, from John Davis.

 Composition

-Rob Crane designed the cover and inlay artwork with the photograph originally being taken by Bert Hardy, with Bob Taylor photographing the Belle Vue stadium shot and Janette Beckman taking the couch shot.
-Gary plays bass and provides vocals, Ross sticks to drums and Ryan takes guitar and vocal duties.
-Lee Ranaldo takes on lead vocals for "Be Safe".
+Rob Crane designed the cover and inlay artwork.
+The inlay features photography by Bert Hardy, Bob Taylor and Janette Beckman.
+The album features Gary on bass and vocals, Ross on drums and Ryan on guitar and vocals, and Lee Ranaldo performing spoken word for the track "Be Safe".

+Musically, the album takes inspiration from indie rock, post-punk revival, punk rock and garage rock.

+The albums lyrics explore a range of topics, from social commentary of their contemporary music scene 'Our Bovine Public', to social alienation 'Be Safe', to conflicts within romantic relationships 'I'm a Realist'.

 Singles

-The album produced four singles: "Men's Needs" preceded on 14 May 2007, with "Moving Pictures" following on 30 July.
-The double a-side "Don't You Wanna Be Relevant?"/"Our Bovine Public" introduced a new song recorded shortly after the album sessions finished on 15 October, and "I'm a Realist" closed the run on 25 February 2008.
+The album produced four singles: "Men's Needs" released on 14 May 2007, and "Moving Pictures" on 30 July.
+The double a-side "Don't You Wanna Be Relevant?"/"Our Bovine Public" introduced a new song recorded shortly after the album sessions finished on 15 October, and "I'm a Realist" closed the run of singles on 25 February 2008.